Do Axolotls Like to Play? In Their Own Unique Way.

 Axolotls are quiet and harmless pets.
-Most of the time they hide in their secret places, eat or rest.
+Most of the time they hide in their secret places, eat, or rest.
 In their natural environments, the Mexican walking fish is a creature that prefers solitude and minds its own business.
 During the day it prefers to rest and snooze and at night axolotls are more active, hunt for food and roam along the lakes’ bottom.

-Like any other living being axolotls also enjoy the presence of other companions every now and then.
-They may prefer solitude in their own territory and do not mingle too much with other axolotls or fish but still they are part of an ecosystem and enjoy at least knowing that there are other water inhabitants around.
+Like any other living being every now and then axolotls also enjoy the presence of other companions.
+They may prefer solitude in their own territory and do not mingle too much with other axolotls or fish but still, they are part of an ecosystem and enjoy at least knowing that there are other water inhabitants around.

 Some people do have axolotls as pets.
 The more time they spend with their aquatic friend, the more amazed they become with the features and behavior of this extraordinary creature.
-The axolotl also realizes that there is a presence around it – if you stand closely by the aquarium, your pet will sense you and come closer thus encouraging you to keep observing.

-So, what else do they like to do?
-Do they like to play?
 Yes, axolotls do like to play although your idea and theirs for playing may slightly differ!
-Axolotls play either in the water with floating and swimming every now and then (very rarely) or see your hand as an opportunity to play during feeding times.
-Axolotl pet owners report that their pets come near their hand, start exploring it and swimming all around it.
-The axolotls even let the human touch their skin and pet them.
+It’s rare but every now and then Axolotls play either in the water with floating and swimming or see your hand as an opportunity to play during feeding times.
+Axolotl pet owners report that their pets might come near their hand, explore it, and swim all around it.
+The axolotls might even let you touch their skin and pet them.

-Do Axolotls Like to Play?
+Do Axolotls Like to Play

 Yes, axolotls do like to play.
 They also enjoy the presence of human beings and their attention.
 However, their idea of play is more different than what people understand by playing and your axolotl’s playing behavior may seem rather boring to you.